MkyCodes/landing-Page-V3/README.md

-# landing-Page-V3
+# The General Text
-This is the landing page project
+this is the landing page project readme

+## the languages used:
+- HTML
+- CSS
+- JAVASCRIPT